AdguardTeam/AdGuardHome/README.md

 Essentially, any advertising that shares a domain with content cannot be blocked by a DNS-level blocker.

 Is there a chance to handle this in the future?
 DNS will never be enough to do this.
 Our only option is to use a content blocking proxy like what we do in the standalone AdGuard applications.
 We're [going to bring](https://github.com/AdguardTeam/AdGuardHome/issues/1228) this feature support to AdGuard Home in the future.
-Unfortunately, even in this case, there still will be cases when this won't be enough or would require quite complicated configuration.
+Unfortunately, even in this case, there still will be cases when this won't be enough or would require quite a complicated configuration.

 <a id="how-to-build"></a>
 ## How to build from source